Lymph node metastasis: Frequency

 The probability of metastasis to lymph nodes depends on the nature of the primary tumor.
 In the case of sarcomas, for example, lymph nodes are only very rarely affected.
 In the case of the much more common carcinomas, especially for the particularly aggressive types, the probability is considerably higher.
 Above all, however, it depends on the local spread of the primary tumor, its infiltration level, and the tumor size.
 In many carcinomas, the first metastases are found in the lymph nodes.
-These include, for example, pancreatic cancer, head and neck cancer and malignant melanoma.
+These include, for example, pancreatic cancer, head and neck cancer and melanoma.
 In the majority of breast cancer cases, too, the first metastases are found in the lymph nodes, specifically in the axillary lymph nodes.

 Symptoms and diagnosis

 Lymph node metastases are usually painless.
 This contrasts with lymphadenitis (inflammation of the lymph nodes, such as due to a viral infection), in which the lymph nodes are both enlarged and painful when pressed on.

 Enlarged lymph nodes can be identified by palpation (pressing on the spots to feel lumps under the skin).
 Sonography (ultrasound) can be used as a further diagnostic method.
+This is especially useful if the lymph nodes are located superficial enough to be detected and characterized by ultrasound, for example in the subcutaneous tissue like in the axilla (armpit).
+This is a common location for lymph node metastases from the breast or melanoma of the arm.
+However, some locations are less suitable for sonographic evaluation, for example mediastinal and hilar lymph nodes because of the deep location in the central thorax and the surrounding air-filled lung parenchyma.
+To evaluate thoracic lymph nodes, CT or PET/CT is the method of choice in most cases.

 In some cases, lymph node metastases are the first symptom of cancer.